Retirement Status Form

 Additional requirement for person who retired using the 2008 Early Reduction Factors (ERF)

-A person who retired under the 2008 ERFs must be reported to DRS as a retiree returning to work if employed as an independent contractor or under a Personal Service Contract and are under 65 years of age.
+A person who retired under the 2008 ERFs must be reported to DRS as a retiree returning to work if employed as an independent contractor or under a Personal Service Contracts and are under 65 years of age.

 See the section Reporting Retirees on the Transmittal for information on how to correctly report a retiree.